Eligibility:

 To be eligible for this course you must:

-Please note: Completion of this course does not provide a route to registration with the National Counselling Society (NCS) and detailed individual applications to NCS are required for this purpose, where applicable.
+Completion of this course does not provide a route to registration with the National Counselling and Psychotherapy Society (NCPS) and detailed individual applications to NCPS are required for this purpose, where applicable.

-If you are interested in this course, you may wish to first book onto one of our Open Days or Open Evenings to find out more.
-If you are new to Iron Mill College, you might also find our Taster Days a useful way to experience what it's like to study at Iron Mill College, before applying.
-Alternatively the Course Tutor would be happy to speak with you personally – please contact us if you would like us to put you in touch.
+If you are interested in this course, you may wish to first book one of our online course presentations to find out more.
+Alternatively, the Course Tutor would be happy to speak with you personally – please contact us if you would like us to put you in touch.

 Content: